May Lawn & Landscape Tips

 Lantana and Sun Coleus make a great summer combination in full sun, hot areas.
 May is the month to plant them.

 Seasonal Color – May is the month to plant your summer annual color.
 Most landscapes look best with a splash of bright color creating a welcoming environment near the front door.
 Impatiens and Caladiums are great choices for full shade areas.
 Begonias, petunias, and geraniums do well in sun to part shade.
-And for full sun, periwinkle, lantana, sunpatiens, angelonia, sun coleus and penta are good at handling the heat.
+For full sun, periwinkle, lantana, sunpatiens, angelonia, sun coleus and penta are good at handling the heat.

 Penta